Cray-HPE/docs-csm/glossary.md

 The System Configuration Service (SCSD) allows administrators to set various [BMC](#baseboard-management-controller-bmc) and controller parameters.
 These parameters are typically set during discovery, but this tool enables parameters to be set before or after discovery.

+## System Diagnostic Utility (SDU)

+The System Diagnostic Utility is a Cray product that may be installed on CSM systems to provide diagnostic tools.

 <a name="system-layout-service"></a>